ckan/ckan/doc/authorization.rst

   Administrators of an organization can add or remove members of the organization.
 They can add, edit, view and delete datasets owned by the organization.
 Admins can also make owned datasets public or private.
+  When a user creates a new organization, they automatically become the first administrator of that organization.

 ``Editor``
   Editors of an organization can view, edit and delete datasets as well as